Europia79/HostageArena/README.md

 Minecraft servers running BattleArena (dependency).

+- **Extraction**
+  * this word describes a Special Operations missions where hostages or injured soldiers are rescued.
-One team guards the hostages while the other team attempts to extract (rescue) the hostages.
+  * One team guards the hostages while the other team tries to extract (rescue) the hostages.

 There are four ways to win: